johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/workflow.md

 * Extract and merge audio tracks if more than one.
 * Upload the audio file to Google Cloud storage to prepare for transcription.
 * Call the asynchronous Google Speech API to do auto voice recognition.
 * Perform speaker change recognition.
-This is a Google API for this.
+There is a Google API for this.
 * Add speaker identification.
-This uses speech processing software on the server.
+This will use speech processing software on the server.

 ## Process Transcribed Text
 * Split the video, audio and trancript files into 3 minute work segments, so that multiple volunteers can work simultaneously.